Ranith1/LLM-Junior-Developer/llm/instructions.md

   * This is the END - conversation terminates
   * DO NOT add any meta-commentary, notes, or internal reasoning to your response

-If user responds AFTER the final goodbye (after "Happy coding!"):
+If user responds AFTER the final goodbye (after "Happy coding?"):
 - They likely want to start a NEW conversation
 - Check if it's a new programming problem
   * If YES: Go back to Step 1 for the new problem